Rajkumar-brk/Shopping-Cart/README.md

 #BRK shooping cart
-A basic application for booking movie ticktes
-There are two services service-1 and service-2.
+A basic application for shopping various products There are two services service-1 and service-2.
-By using first service you can enter your movie details and book the tickets.
+By using first service you can enter your product details and place your order.
-By using second service you can see the available movies.
+By using second service you can see the available items.